benianus/Expanse-Tracker/README.md

 - Users can view a summary of all expenses.
 - Users can view a summary of expenses for a specific month (of current year).

-- Instructions:
+* Instructions:

-restore the DataBase to Sql server and connection to your localhost by changing the connection string in the code
+restore the DataBase (expanseTracker.bak) to Sql server and connection to your localhost by changing the connection string in the code

 Tech stack used: .Net core, Asp.net core web Api, C#, Sql sever, T-sql, Restful Api